robbrun/kogito-deals-postgresql/README.md

 * Review deal user task	(Assignments)
 <p align="center"><img src="docs/images/reviewDealUserTask3.png"></p>

+cd docker-compose

+podman-compose up -d

+localhost:8055 to view pgadmin and ensure database has data
+user: postgres
+pass: pass
+kogito, schemas, public, tables, select process_instances, right click, view/edit data, all rows You should see data in there that was submitted

 ## Infrastructure requirements

 This quickstart requires a PostgreSQL server to be available with a database, a user and credentials already created